deepset-ai/haystack-tutorials/Contributing.md

    - Install the Python requirements with `pip install -r requirements.txt`
    - Install the pre-commit hooks with `pre-commit install`.
 This utility will run some formatting/checking tasks right before all git commit operations.
-2. If you're creating a new tutorial, follow the [naming convention](#naming-convention-for-file-names) for file names.
+2. If you're creating a new tutorial:
+   - follow the [naming convention](#naming-convention-for-file-names) for file names.
+   - Add your new tutorial to [index.toml](/index.toml).
+Here, `weight` is the order in which your tutorial apprears.
+E.g. a tutorial with `weight = 15` comes after a tutorial with `weight = 10` and before `20`
 3. Edit an existing tutorial or create a new one in the `/tutorials` folder by editing or creating `.ipynb` files.
 4. Pre-commit hooks will ensure the `markdowns` folder reflects your changes but you can update the docs at any time:
-    - Run `python /scripts/generate_markdowns.py --all`.
+    - Run `python /scripts/generate_markdowns.py index.toml --notebooks /tutorials/your-tutorial.ipynb --output /markdowns`.
 This generates or updates the relevant markdown file in `/markdowns`.
 5. Create a pull request.
 6. Wait for the [CI](#ci-continuous-integration) checks to pass.
    These checks pass if the relevant markdown files are created.